 Core Stability and Strengthening

-The client should now have control over the core muscles and not have to think about engaging them during regular movements successfully and also should not be experiencing the same level discomfort or pain in the low back or abdomen as before they started.
+The client should now have control over the core muscles and not have to think about engaging them during regular movements successfully, and also should not be experiencing the same level of discomfort or pain in the lower back or abdomen as before they started.

 References